haroldHH/S2IS/README.md

 # S2IS

-S2IS (Simple Sensitive Informations Sanitizer) is a project to sanitize sensitive informations being exposed in the server side / client side.
+S2IS (Simple Sensitive Informations Sanitizer) is a project to sanitize sensitive informations from being exposed in the server side / client side.

 ## Feature of S2IS project